Windley Key Fossil Reef Geological State Park

 Welcome to Windley Key Fossil Reef Geological State Park

-Visitors can enjoy the natural attributes of this island while strolling five short self-guided trails.
+Visitors can enjoy the natural beauty of this island while strolling five short self-guided trails.
 Picnic tables are available.

-The visitor center, open Thursday through Monday, 8 a.m. to 5 p.m., features educational exhibits about the history of this site.
-Located at Mile Marker 84.9 on Windley Key near Islamorada.
+The visitor center, which is currently closed, features educational exhibits about the history of this site when open.
+The park is located at Mile Marker 84.9 on Windley Key near Islamorada.